Bist07/EquiFood-App-A/README.md

     - Rough draft of DDL for Admin Table
     - Rough draft of DDL for RestaurantAdmin Table

+- A rough plan for January
+- Notes from Professor/TA meetings in Jan
 <br>

 # Equifood App Purpose: